open-telemetry/opentelemetry-specification/specification/common/attribute-naming.md

   the following Unicode code points: Latin alphabet, Numeric, Underscore, Dot (as namespace delimiter).

+- See also recommendations about [classification](attribute-classification.md)
+  using attributes.

 ## Recommendations for Application Developers

 As an application developer when you need to record an attribute first consult